CEO & Founder

 Carol Astbury was just 23 years’ old when she was appointed as a marriage celebrant in 1974, by the Attorney-General of the day, the Hon.
 Lionel Murphy.
 One of the first few celebrants in Western Australia, she worked with other pioneer celebrants such as Dally Messenger and Junie Morosi to develop deeply rewarding and personally meaningful ceremonies for her clients.
 Carol carried her passion for celebrancy into training new celebrants and, in 2005, launched QualTrain Australia, Registered Training Organisation.

-QualTrain Australia is a Registered Training Organisation providing quality assured marriage celebrant and funeral celebrant training, both in the VET (Vocational Education & Training) and Adult Learning (personal enrichment and career related education and training) and is approved to deliver, assess and issue qualifications for nationally recognised training.
+QualTrain Australia is a Registered Training Organisation, dedicated to providing quality assured marriage celebrant and funeral celebrant training, both in the VET (Vocational Education & Training) and Adult Learning (personal enrichment and career related education and training) and is approved to deliver, assess and issue qualifications for nationally recognised training.
 Our face-to-face classroom courses are available in Western Australia.

 Why Choose QualTrain Australia?